-The Marine department is based in Paris and is in charge of acquiring, maintaining and optimising tank ships and barges for the Perenco group.
-Marine can also take action on any marine environment related issue.
+The Marine department is in charge of acquiring, maintaining and optimising tank ships and barges for the Perenco group.
+Marine can also take action on any marine environment related concern.
 The team is composed of sailors and engineers who maintain one of the largest fleet in West Africa and manage floating production, storage and offloading units (FPSO) replacement projects to strengthen the competitiveness of our terminals.

 Managing and maintaining the fleet